testspace-com/demo/docs/README.md

 # Tour
 A demonstration of https://testspace.com using the **Hopscotch** framework from LinkedIn.

-To learn more about Hopscotch and the API, check out the repo: https://github.com/linkedin/hopscotch.Note that Hopscotch is **no longer** supported.
+To learn more about Hopscotch and the API, check out the repo: https://github.com/linkedin/hopscotch.
+Note that Hopscotch is **no longer** supported.

 For usage information, go [here](https://s2technologies.github.io/hopscotch/).

 ## Files
+The files can be access here: https://testspace-com.github.io/demo/FILENAME

 The hopscotch files:
   - `hopscotch.min.css`
   - `hopscotch.min.js`